The Basque Country: 15 interesting things to know

 7. The Basque Country includes a wide variety of landscapes from coast, along the Bay of Biscay, to and steep narrow valleys to the foothills and ridges of the Pyrenees.

 8. The main tourist cities of the Basque Country include Bilbao and San Sebastian.
 Bilbao is famed for its art and architecture, especially the Guggenheim, while San Sebastian is a gastronomic gem.
+You could walk the Camino del Norte on stage one from San Sebastian to Bilbao, while Stage 2 leaves Bilbao headed for Santander.
+There are numerous other towns and villages boast their own charm.

 9. A heart-warming Basque proverb is: "Happiness is the only thing we can give without having."